Dr Patricia Turner

 Dr Patricia Turner is an academic, philanthropy practitioner and co-founder of the Turner Kirk Trust.
 She is a member of the Advisory Board at the Cambridge Conservation Initiative.

-Patricia’s approach to philanthropic giving builds on her academic career, which she has been involved in for over 30 years.
-She is a firm believer that charitable giving should be underpinned by robust academic research, and it is this approach that has guided her work at the Trust.
+Patricia’s approach to philanthropic giving builds on her academic career.
+She has been involved in philanthropy since 2007 and is a firm believer that charitable giving should be underpinned by robust academic research.
+It is this approach that has guided her work at the Trust.
 Patricia has led initiatives at the intersection of sustainability, economic development and poverty alleviation that seek to set global standards for effective, evidence-based philanthropy in the developing world.

 In recognition of her work in philanthropy, she was elected to the Vice-Chancellor’s Inner Circles at both the University of Oxford and the University of Cambridge.